estr3llas/estr3llas.github.io/_posts/2024-2-12-unveiling-custom-packers-a-comprehensive-guide.md

 Run (F9), and we can see that the address 0042037 is loaded into edx.
 The address 0042037 is on the binary's .text section, this can lead us to believe that it is being replaced in runtime (as we were suspicious before).

-In that particular case, you need to dump the whole binary from memory again, but soon we'll see that it does not apply to every .text replacement, sometimes, it is just a shellcode, so you need to dump only the address range of the .text itself.
+In that particular case, dump the whole binary from memory again.
+Although, we'll see that it does not apply to every .text replacement, sometimes it is just a shellcode, so the reader need to dump only the address range of the .text itself.

 Also, i had a better result dumping it from Process Hacker instead of x64dbg.
 The process is simple: